Before you open an eBay Store, you’ll need:

 - It can’t contain two or more consecutive spaces or non-alphanumeric characters

-- It can't be a name that is identical or confusingly similar to another company's name which is protected by trademark law.
-Also, you can't use a name that contains the words 'eBay' or 'PayPal', or one that is confusingly similar to those names.
-See our policy Intellectual property and the VeRO program for more information
+- It can’t be a name that is identical or confusingly similar to another company’s name which is protected by trademark law.
+Also, you can’t use a name that contains the word “eBay” or one that is confusingly similar to that name.
+See our Intellectual property and the VeRO program policy for more information

-Once you've subscribed to your Store, we'll help you get it up and running with instructions showing you how to:
+Once you’ve subscribed to eBay Store, we’ll help you get it up and running with instructions showing you how to: